nasa/CompDam_DGD/readme.md

 - Position 5: Energy output contribution (0=all mechanisms, 1=only fracture energy, 2=only plastic energy)
 - Position 6: Friction

-For example, `101000` indicates that the model will run with matrix damage and fiber tension damage enabled; `120001` indicates that the model will run with matrix damage, in-plane shear nonlinearity using Schapery theory, and friction; and `200000` indicates that the model is being applied to cohesive elements.
+For example, `101000` indicates that the model will run with matrix damage and fiber tension damage enabled; `120001` indicates that the model will run with matrix damage, in-plane shear nonlinearity using Schapery theory, and friction; and `200000` indicates that the material model is being applied to cohesive elements.

 #### Definition of thickness
 Length along the thickness-direction associated with the current integration point.
+This input is used only for 2-D plane stress elements and does not affect the performance of 3-D hexahedral elements or cohesive elements.
+The three characteristic element lengths of hexahedral elements are calculated using the VUCHARLENGTH subroutine based on the element nodal coordinates.

 ## State variables
 The table below lists all of the state variables in the model.
 The model requires a minimum of 18 state variables.
 Additional state variables are defined depending on which (if any) shear nonlinearity and fiber compression features are enabled.
 For fiber compression model 1: nstatev = 19 and for model 3: nstatev = 25.
 For shear nonlinearity models 3 or 4: nstatev = 21.